Posted on

 For an older version see: FM 6-40 Field Artillery Firing Manual Oct 1939.

 FM 6-75 Service of the 105mm Howitzer M2 Truck-Drawn Dec 1941 | Drill, maintenance, and tactical usage of the M2 105mm Howitzer.
-Note that in 1962 the howitzer was renamed the M101A1.
+Note that in 1962, the howitzer was renamed the M101A1.

 Infantry Manuals

-FM 7-5 Organization and Tactics of the Rifle Battalion Oct 1940 | Describes structure and tactical considerations of the rifle battalion.
+FM 7-5 Organization and Tactics of the Rifle Battalion Oct 1940 | Describes the structure and tactical considerations of the rifle battalion.

-FM 7-10 Rifle Company, Infantry Regiment March 1944 | Describes structure and organization of the rifle company.
-Includes riflemen jobs and responsibilities and weapons platoon which uses .30 caliber machine guns and 60mm mortars.
+FM 7-10 Rifle Company, Infantry Regiment March 1944 | Describes the structure and organization of the rifle company.
+Includes riflemen jobs and responsibilities, and the weapons platoon, which uses .30 caliber machine guns and 60mm mortars.
 Discusses movement, attack, defense, and formations for different tactical considerations.

-For the older version see: Fm 7-10 Rifle Company, Rifle Regiment June 1942.
+For the older version, see: FM 7-10 Rifle Company, Rifle Regiment June 1942.

-FM 7-15 Heavy Weapons Company Rifle Regiment May 1942 | Describes structure and composition of the heavy weapons company along with tactical considerations, attacking, defending, movement, and camouflage.
+FM 7-15 Heavy Weapons Company Rifle Regiment May 1942 | Describes the structure and composition of the heavy weapons company along with tactical considerations, attacking, defending, movement, and camouflage.
 Weapons of the company are .30 caliber machine guns and 81mm mortars.

 What’s neat is the descriptions of building and conducting observation posts.